Scroll down for everything you need to know about this piece: dimensions, sustainability and more

 Concept: Eva van Stekelenburg

 The skull is displayed on a custom-fit black base, made from wood and steel.
 It can be detached from the base if desired.

 Signed by our designer J. Richmond

 All of our bronze sculptures, including this Western Lowland Gorilla Skull in bronze, are made from upcycled metals such as old pipelines.
-Our craftsmen and women collect this scrap waste which they then put them in an oven at very high temperatures.
+Our craftsmen and women collect this scrap waste which they then put in an oven at very high temperatures.
 Next, once the scrap waste pieces melt, the new raw material is ready to be used.
 We then use this virgin material to make our bronze sculptures.
-As bronze is a very eco and labour intensive material to mine, we feel it makes much more sense to reuse the material that has already been created than to extract it – again.
+As bronze is a very eco and labour-intensive material to mine, we feel it makes much more sense to reuse the material that has already been created than to extract it – again.
 By doing so we are trying to close at least one waste loop.

-When it comes to our working conditions, we work exclusively with Indonesian craftsmen and women on both Bali and Java.
+When it comes to our working conditions, we work exclusively with Indonesian craftsmen and women in both Bali and Java.
 This piece specifically was made in Java, Indonesia.
-All of our craftsmen and women get paid a living wage that exceeds what the Indonesian Law requires.
+All of our craftsmen and women get paid a living wage that exceeds what Indonesian Law requires.
 Their income is enough for a comfortable home, food, education, ceremonies, and more.

 Lastly, if you still have any questions about this bronze Western Lowland Gorilla Skull, feel free to reach out to us at firstname.lastname@example.org and we will get back to you shortly.